Filing for Bankruptcy - The Process

 Once you have retained our firm, you may tell any creditors that call to demand payment that you have retained the firm of Cooper & Scully, give them our phone number and hang up - by law they have to contact us and leave you alone.
 This is where the peace begins!

-Although the schedules and statement of financial affairs are filed with an electronic signature, we are required to keep the original documents signed by you in blue ink and be able to produce them for the Court should the need arise.
+Although the schedules and statement of financial affairs are filed with an electronic signature, we are required to keep the original documents signed by you in blue ink and be able to produce them for the Court for five years should the need arise.
 The only document that is physically sent to the Court (not filed electronically) is the Declaration of your Social Security number to insure that your identity is safe and secure.

 Once the paperwork is completed, you are ready to file for bankruptcy.